jblomo/oddjob/README.md

 in [outputdir]/filename1/part-00000 will be written {"some values": "other JSON"}
 in [outputdir]/otherfile/part-00000 will be written {"other values": "more JSON"}

-### oddjob.MultipleCSVOutputFormat - Writes to the directories specified by the first element in a row.
+### oddjob.MultipleCSVOutputFormat - Writes to the directories specified by the first element in a row
-The output key of your job must be a comma seperated row, fields optionally enclosed by double quotes.
+The output key of your job must be a comma separated row, fields optionally enclosed by double quotes.
 The first element will be used as the subdirectory, and the written row will not include that first element.